-The Compensation Committee is chaired by an independent and non-executive member of the Board; the other members are one Vice Chairman and a minimum of two other non-executive members of the Board of Directors.
+The Compensation Committee is chaired by an independent and non-executive member of the Board; the other members are one Vice Chairman and a minimum of two other nonexecutive members of the Board of Directors.
 All members are independent.
 The Compensation Committee determines the principles for remuneration of the members of the Board and submits them to the Board for approval.
 It oversees and discusses the remuneration principles for the Company and the Group.
-In addition, it proposes the remuneration of the Chairman, the CEO and approves the individual remunerations of the members of the Board and keeps the Board updated on the overall remuneration policy of the Group.
+In addition, it proposes the remuneration of the Chairman, the CEO and approves the individual remunerations of the members of the Executive Board.
+It reports on its decisions to the Board and keeps the Board updated on the overall remuneration policy of the Group.

-The Nomination Committee includes a Chairperson, who is an independent and non-executive member of the Board: the other members are the Chairman of the Board of Directors and a minimum of two independent and non-executive members of the Board.
+The Nomination Committee includes a Chairperson, who is an independent and non-executive member of the Board; the other members are the Chairman of the Board of Directors and a minimum of two independent and nonexecutive members of the Board.
 The Nomination Committee establishes the principles for the selection of candidates to the Board, selects candidates for election or re-election to the Board and prepares a proposal for the Board's decision.
-The candidates to the Board must possess the necessary profiles, gualifications and experience to discharge their duties.
+The candidates to the Board must possess the necessary profiles, qualifications and experience to discharge their duties.
 Newly appointed Board members receive an appropriate introduction into the business and affairs of the Company and the Group.
 If required, the Nomination Committee arranges for further training.
-It reviews, at least annually, the independence of the members of the Board and it prepares the annual selfevaluation of the Board and its Committees.
+It reviews, at least annually, the independence of the members of the Board and it prepares the annual self-evaluation of the Board and its Committees.
 It oversees the long-term succession planning of the Board.